Birthday cake: Theories of origin

-Swiss origin story

 A reference to the tradition of blowing out the candles was documented in Switzerland in 1881.
 Researchers for the Folk-Lore Journal recorded various "superstitions" among the Swiss middle class.
 One statement depicted a birthday cake as having lighted candles which correspond to each year of life.
 These candles were required to be blown out, individually, by the person who is being celebrated.

 Bacteriology

-In June 2017 researchers at Clemson University reported that some individuals deposit a large number of bacteria on the cake.